-The flood extents shown Appendix B and in Figure 13 above show the baseline flood risk to the development site from the River Bure and its tributaries.
-The extents show that the majority of the proposed development site, including all the buildings, is in Flood Zone 1 with a low risk of flooding (greater than 1 in 1000 years).
-There are small areas of Flood Zones 2 and 3 around the watercourses structures.
+The flood extents shown Appendix B and in Figure 9 above show the baseline flood risk to the development site from the River Bure and its tributaries.
+The extents show that the majority of the proposed development site is in Flood Zone 1 with a low risk of flooding (greater than 1 in 1000 years).
+There are small areas of Flood Zones 2 and 3 around the watercourses

+The model predicts that floodwater is generally confined to the valleys in which the watercourses flow, with ponding occurring at confluences and upstream of constricting structures.
 The model does not predict any overland flow occurring.
 On the Exemplar site, flooding occurs predominantly on the flatter land around the confluence between the River Bure and the northernmost of the two tributaries (T3).
 Away from the confluence, flooding is confined to the relatively narrow valley of the watercourse.